toniphan21/go-bf/README.md

 - bit 500-512 is discarded
 - return `[2][10]uint32{ {key0, key1...key9}, {key10...key19} }`

-This strategy guarantees that the first n keys will always have the same size independent from `count` passed via `Hasher.Hash()` function.
+This strategy guarantees that the first n keys will always be the same independent from `count` passed via `Hasher.Hash()` function.
 A classic BloomFilter always use `count=1` but the other variants may use more than 1 key collection.